-Those nightmare sweats are often caused by fluctuating blood sugar levels as well as fluctuating hormones so avoid all foods on the high glycaemic index as much as possible, especially sugar in all forms such as sugary soft drinks & sugary foods, that also come in disguise as foods you might think of as innocuous like: white bread, potatoes & white rice!
-A full low-glycaemic diet is in my Weekend Weight Loss book and a free excerpt is in the above link.
+Those nightmare sweats are often caused by fluctuating blood sugar levels as well as fluctuating hormones so avoid all foods on the high glycaemic index as much as possible, especially sugar in all forms such as sugary soft drinks and sugary foods, that also come in disguise as foods you might think of as innocuous like: white bread, potatoes and white rice!
+A full low-glycemic diet is in my Weekend Weight Loss book and a free excerpt is on the above link

-Foods rich in phyto-oestrogens, natural plant oestrogens, help women maintain hormonal balance as their body’s levels begin to fluctuate.
-They are exactly what you need to feed your body at this time, whether peri or post menopausal.
-The highest form of phyto-oestrogens and Omega 3 fatty acids, also essential for regulating hormones, is found in flaxseeds (and flaxseed oil), or linseeds, and – double whammy – they are one of the best ways to kick arse when it comes to constipation!
+- Foods rich in phytoestrogens, and natural plant estrogens, help women maintain hormonal balance as their body’s levels begin to fluctuate.
+They are exactly what you need to feed your body at this time, whether peri or post-menopausal.
+The highest form of phytoestrogens and Omega 3 fatty acids, also essential for regulating hormones, is found in flaxseeds (and flaxseed oil), or linseeds, and – double whammy – they are one of the best ways to kick arse when it comes to constipation!

 Love my oily fish.
 Salmon is the highest of the oily fish for Omega 3 essential fatty acids – essential for the health of every cell in your body.

-The human brain just hoovers up DHA – docasal hexaenoic acid – the most effective of the Omega 3 fatty acids found in oily fish.
-The brain needs it in high levels to avoid low serotonin levels, which can cause depression, SAD, moods and forgetfulness.
+The human brain just hoovers up DHA – docasal hexanoic acid – the most effective of the Omega 3 fatty acids found in oily fish.
+The brain needs it in high levels to avoid low serotonin levels, which can cause depression, SAD, moods, and forgetfulness.

-However, it is also well documented, that large quantities of soya can increase the risk of breast cancer, because of the oestrogenic action in the body isoflavones may have.
-Far from balancing hormone levels, the isoflavones and other toxic substances found in soya, may actually disrupt the endocrine system leading to problems with infertility, thyroid disorders, early onset of puberty in children and a depletion of vital nutrients such as zinc, iodine and calcium.
+However, it is also well documented, that large quantities of soya can increase the risk of breast cancer, because of the estrogenic action in the body isoflavones may have.
+Far from balancing hormone levels, the isoflavones and other toxic substances found in soya may actually disrupt the endocrine system leading to problems with infertility, thyroid disorders, early onset of puberty in children, and a depletion of vital nutrients such as zinc, iodine, and calcium.

 Beans mean happy hormones!

-Beans, peas and lentils also contain compounds that can help your body produce natural progesterone.
-For happy hormones and high nutrition, they are a must for peri or full on menopause.
+Beans, peas, and lentils also contain compounds that can help your body produce natural progesterone.
+For happy hormones and high nutrition, they are a must for peri or post-menopause.
 Try to incorporate more of these into your eating plan:

 Supplements in food form

-Spirulina is the botanical name of a blue-green algae, well known in the anti-ageing world for promoting cellular regeneration
+Spirulina is the botanical name of blue-green algae, well known in the anti-aging world for promoting cellular regeneration